 Step 3: Fast Rollups with Redis

-To keep the dashboard fast, we use Redis Daily Hashes for geo and referrer data.
-Instead of counting raw logs every time the dashboard loads, we "roll up" the data instantly during the write phase using HINCRBY.
+To keep the dashboard fast, I use Redis Daily Hashes for geo and referrer data.
+Instead of counting raw logs every time the dashboard loads, I "roll up" the data instantly during the write phase using HINCRBY.

 Step 4: The Dashboard